What Is Ube?

-Taro versus Ube
+Taro vs. Ube

 Taro and ube get confused a lot as well—they're both very common in Southeast Asian cuisine, and they have some similarities, but they're technically different.
-First off: taro is a corm and ube is a tuber, but those are terms for the same function—they grow underground and act as food storage for the plants that grown from them.
-But unlike the purple yam, taro is large in size and it has a hairy brown skin with white flesh and little purple specks.
+First off: taro is a corm and ube is a tuber, but those are terms for the same function—they grow underground and act as food storage for the plants that grow from them.
+But unlike the purple yam, taro is large in size and it has hairy brown skin with white flesh and little purple specks.
 Cooked, taro is similar in texture and flavor to a potato, only it's slightly gummy and has a subtly sweet and nutty flavor.
-And, lastly, taro is used in both sweet and savory dishes while ube is mostly used for desserts.
+And lastly, taro is used in both sweet and savory dishes while ube is mostly used for desserts.

 In the United States, you'll mostly find ube in the form of ice cream, but in the Philippines, one of the most common desserts is ube halaya or purple yam jam.
 It's made by grating cooked ube and then combining it with butter, evaporated milk, sweetened condensed milk and coconut milk.
-It's then simmered and strained to make a spreadable jam kind of like apple butter.
+It's then simmered and strained to make a spreadable jam kind of like pumpkin butter.
 From there, it can be eaten by itself or used in other desserts like ice cream or halo-halo (translated as mix-mix) which is kind of like a sundae.